Robert Abajyan: Armenian–Azerbaijani clashes

 On the night of 1–2 April 2016 along the northeastern part of the NKR-Azerbaijan contact line, units of the Azerbaijani Armed Forces carried out large-scale attacks against the Armenian side.
 After the use of artillery, groups of Azerbaijani forces commenced an infantry attack.
 Under the leadership of captain Armenak Urfanyan, a smaller number of Armenian border soldiers started to provide heavy resistance.
 After two failed attempts of penetration and a loss of a tank, Azerbaijani forces withdrew to their initial positions and resumed the artillery bombardments on the contact line.
 Captain Urfanyan and Yazidi-Armenian machine-gunner Kyaram Sloyan were soon killed.

 After the death of the commander, Robert Abajyan, who had suffered a wound in his leg by that time, took it upon himself to proceed with the resistance.
 After the penetration of Azerbaijani forces inside the line, he brought his wounded comrade machine-gunner Andranik Zohrabyan into the trench cell, which was located at a distance of 30 meters (98 feet).

 In the trench cell Abajyan contacted the battalion commander and provided valuable information on the operational situation.
 He informed about possible dangers to the commander of the group that hurried to aid.
 After Andranik Zohrabyan bled to death, Abajyan continued to fight alone from the cell against a large number of enemy forces.
 After spotting the approaching Azerbaijani soldiers, he attracted their attention by raising his hands and pretended to surrender, while secretly keeping an exposed hand grenade.

-Allowing two Azerbaijani soldiers to approach, Abajyan blew himself up with a grenade, committing suicide.
+Allowing two Azerbaijani soldiers to approach, Abajyan blew himself up with a grenade.
 It's not clear if he could have killed or wounded any enemy soldier with his action.
 Having made that decision, he radioed in and said, "Mister Colonel, Mister Colonel, I want you to tell everyone that in this position my men have died, my brothers have died, there have been Turks on this soil.
-I am now dragging (Inaudible) I want you to tell everyone, anyone that gives up this position they're mother (explosion)."
+I am now dragging the [grenade] ring, I want you to tell everyone, anyone that gives up this position — their mother… (meaning a curse)(explosion)."

 On 8 April, after a mutual agreement was reached in advance between both parties, the bodies of Abajyan and Zohrabyan were found as a result of body searching operations.